Sue Perry: (603) 271-2743

 Jay Martin: (603) 271-3211

-Concord, NH – New Hampshire fishing and hunting licenses for 2021 are now available.
-Purchase yours and get set for a WILD year of outdoor adventure, from ice fishing this winter to harvesting your deer next fall.
-Licenses are good for the calendar year, from January 1 through December 31, 2021.
-Purchase yours online at www.nhfishandgame.com, at New Hampshire Fish and Game Department (NHFG) Headquarters, 11 Hazen Drive, Concord, NH, or from Fish and Game license agents across the state.
-Licenses can also be purchased at three NHFG regional offices: Lancaster, New Hampton, and Keene.
+Concord, NH – New Hampshire fishing and hunting licenses for 2022 are now available.
+Purchase yours and be ready for a new year of outdoor adventure, from ice fishing this winter to harvesting your deer next fall.
+Licenses are good for the calendar year, from January 1 through December 31, 2022.
+Get yours online at www.nhfishandgame.com, at New Hampshire Fish and Game Department (NHFG) Headquarters, 11 Hazen Drive, Concord, NH, or from Fish and Game license agents across the state.
+Licenses can also be purchased at two NHFG regional offices: Lancaster and Keene.

 Your annual hunting or fishing license – or, best of all, your “combo” license – is your year-round ticket to New Hampshire’s great outdoors.
 Seacoast anglers need a saltwater recreational fishing license to fish in coastal or estuarine waters.